swapnilyavalkar/ssl-cert-monitoring/README.md

 ---

-# Tableau Server SSL Certificate Monitoring Script
+# SSL Certificate Monitoring Script

-This PowerShell script is designed to monitor the SSL certificates of specified Tableau Server URLs and send email alerts if the certificates are close to expiration.
+This PowerShell script is designed to monitor the SSL certificates of specified URLs and send email alerts if the certificates are close to expiration.
 The script checks the certificate expiration dates and triggers an email notification if a certificate is due to expire within N days.

 ## Prerequisites